blu3bloodedcod3r/Portfolio/README.md

 ## About me

-This section tells what I am looking for in future work as a back-end developer.
+This section tells what I am looking for in future work as a Web-Developer.

 ## Screenshot